Company Philosophy

 7. Limit the number of directors who also serve as managers of the Company to less than one-third of the total directors

-• The Company commissioned Taiwan Corporate Governance Association to arrange two "On-site Teaching" courses, covering “How the Board of Directors Reviews Reports” and “Enhancing Corporate Sustainable Operation : Increase Corporate Value through Diversified Management”, totaling 6 hours for the board members in October, which aims to enhance the professionalism of the directors, enabling them to better fulfill their supervisory functions.
-All of the directors completed at least 6 hours of continuing education courses in 2024.
+• The Company commissioned Taiwan Corporate Governance Association to arrange two "On-site Teaching" courses, covering “Personal Information Security Audit” and “Strengthening Corporate Governance Resilience: Sustainability Disclosure and Internal Controls in Practice”, totaling 6 hours for board members in 2025, which aims to enhance the professionalism of the directors, enabling them to better fulfill their supervisory functions.
+All of the directors completed at least 6 hours of continuing education courses in 2025.

 Download